MoigeMatino/data-structures-algorithms-python/graphs/connected_components/README.md

 # connected components count

-Write a function, connected_components_count, that takes in the adjacency list of an undirected graph.
+Write a function, `connected_components_count`, that takes in the adjacency list of an undirected graph.
 The function should return the number of connected components within the graph.

 ## test_00: